 In reality, he knew nothing.
 Read more »

-Tags: Bill Gross, Bob Gross, cats, letters to investors, PIMCO, so that's something
+Tags: Bill Gross, Bill Gross: The Triple Crown Of Newport Beach, Bob Gross, cats, letters to investors, PIMCO, so that's something

 Bob Gross The Cat, who rose to prominence as an honorary CIO of the world’s biggest bond firm and had the uncommon intellectual capability to understand when her owner was on television, died last week.
 She was 14 years old.
 Bob is survived by her loving masters, Bill and Sue.
 Read more »